No. 2 Baylor primed for top after 57-36 win over No. 6 Nova

 BIG PICTURE

 Villanova: The previous scoring low under Wright came in a 46-40 loss to UConn on Feb.
-11, 2002, in Wright’s first season. … Gillespie, the team’s leading scorer at 17.3 points per game, scored six points.
-After his 3 to end a long drought with 2:48 left in the first half, he hit another 3 before the break.
+11, 2002, in Wright’s first season. … Gillespie, the team’s leading scorer at 17.3 points per game, finished with six points on two 3s in the final 2:48 of the first half.

 Baylor: Akinjo, a senior transfer in his first season at Baylor, began his college career in the Big East at Georgetown before playing at Arizona last year.
-He also had five assists. … The Bears have won 33 nonconference games in a row since November 2020, by an average margin of more than 23 points.
+He also had five assists. … The Bears have won eight consecutive games against top-10 teams, and are 18-3 against ranked opponents over the last three seasons.
+They extended their record home winning streak to 19 in a row, and have won 33 consecutive nonconference games since November 2020.

 UP NEXT